 What is an EDI invoice?

-EDI invoice, also called and E-invoice (electronic invoice), is an invoice that is sent entirely through electronic channels.
-EDI is an abbreviation for Electronic Data Interchange and entails the transmission of the invoice to the recipient as structured information in an agreed format.
-An EDI is not the same as a PDF invoice, since a PDF invoice does not contain the same type of well-structured information that you find on an EDF invoice.
-A PDF invoice is mported exactly the same way as a paper invoice.
-So far, there is no software that can reliably read the content of such an invoice without the risk of error.
-With EDI this risk does not exist, thus you get a more efficient invoice process and ensures that the invoice is correct and that everything goes according to schedule.
+EDI invoice, also called e-invoice (electronic invoice), is an invoice sent entirely via electronic channels.
+EDI is an acronym for Electronic Data Interchange and means that the invoice is transmitted to the recipient as structured information in an agreed format.
+An EDI invoice is not the same as a PDF invoice, as a PDF invoice does not contain the same type of well-structured information as an EDF invoice.
+A PDF invoice is ported in exactly the same way as a paper invoice.
+As yet, there is no software that can reliably read the content of such an invoice without risk of error.
+With EDI, there is no such risk, which means you get a more efficient invoicing process and ensure that the invoice is correct and that everything goes according to plan.

-Since 1 April 2019, Swedish law stipulates that all purchases in the public sector must be invoiced using an electronic invoice (e-invoice).
+Since April 1, 2019, all purchases in the public sector must be invoiced with an electronic invoice (e-invoice).

 In addition to the benefits already mentioned above, EDI invoicing also provides: